 Self-Management SEL Unit

-This self-management SEL curriculum includes 5 detailed, research-based lessons.
-It is filled with hands-on and mindful activities that teach children how to self-regulate, calm down, and develop self-control and self-esteem.
+This self-management SEL curriculum includes five detailed, research-based lessons to help with self-regulation development.
+It is filled with hands-on and mindful activities that teach children to self-regulate, calm down, and develop coping strategies, self-control, and self-esteem.

-The complete self-management unit for 3-5 includes tons of lessons and activities to help older kids continue to self-regulate their emotions and behaviors and develop mindfulness.
-Click here to see everything included.
+The Self-Management Unit for 3-5 includes many lessons and activities to help older kids self-regulate their emotions and behaviors and develop mindfulness.
+You’ll find printable and digital resources to teach students self-regulation strategies, mindfulness & yoga, stress management, impulse control, and personal safety.

 Social Emotional Learning Curriculum